Home / LSA Students / Academics & Requirements / Majors & Minors / Multidisciplinary Design Program /

 Transfer credit may not be used to satisfy the multidisciplinary design project course requirement (item C above) or the mentorship/leadership course requirement (item D above).

-Students interested in this academic minor should contact the Multidisciplinary Design Program advisor for further information and counseling.
-The Advisory Committee of the Multidisciplinary Design Academic Minor Program is responsible for approving any variance in course requirements for an academic minor.
+Students interested in this minor should contact the Multidisciplinary Design Program advisor for further information and counseling.
+The Advisory Committee of the Multidisciplinary Design Academic Minor Program is responsible for approving any variance in course requirements for a minor.
 Such variances are usually proposed by the student.

-A detailed description of the academic minor and its specializations is available at www.engin.umich.edu/minors
+A detailed description of the minor and its specializations is available at www.engin.umich.edu/minors

 - Undergraduate Application